Scarborough, Ontario: Crime

 Long-term trends show that the district is less prone to violent crime than the rest of Toronto.
 Between 1997 and 2006, the proportion of violent crime committed in Scarborough averaged 20.4% despite its making up on average 23.6% of the city's total population over that period.
 Murder rates for the district and the rest of Toronto show no particular divergence.
 Between 1997 and 2006, the ratio of murders in Scarborough as compared to the rest of Toronto ranged from a low of 8.8% to a high of 32.2%.
 According to former Toronto Police Chief Bill Blair, "[42 Division is] the safest division in the city"; this division includes north Scarborough.
 In 2008, the safest part of Toronto was north Scarborough from Victoria Park Ave. to the Pickering border, north of Highway 401.

 In 2008, Toronto City Councillors Norm Kelly and Michael Thompson protested that the media was distorting how crime was reported in Scarborough.
 They noted that whenever a shooting occurred in the rest of the city the location was given as the nearest major intersection, while when a shooting happened in Scarborough the location was given as 'Scarborough'.
 According to the councillors, this gave people an erroneous impression of Scarborough as 'crime-ridden'.
 They proposed that news outlets sign a 'media protocol' so that all crime locations were given as intersections.
-However, the city's Executive Committee turned down the request citing this as a form of censorship.
-Mayor David Miller said "It’s not city council’s role to tell the media how to do their job".
+However, the city's executive committee turned down the request citing this as a form of censorship.
+Mayor David Miller said "It's not city council's role to tell the media how to do their job".

 Economy

 Compared to the City of Toronto as a whole, industry in the district is similar in all labour force categories, save for manufacturing which is higher in the district, and professional, scientific and technical services which are lower.
 Notable companies that have their headquarters in the district include Toyota Canada, Owens Corning (Toronto), Elizabeth Grant International, Enterprise Holdings, Inc., Thomson Carswell, Bell Media, Teva Canada, Cinram, Royal Doulton, SKF, Amphenol, Dart Canada, Mastermind Toys, Alfa Laval, President's Choice Financial, Aviva, Yellow Pages Group, Telus, and Lee Kum Kee Canada.
 The pizza chains 241 Pizza and Pizza Nova have their headquarters in Scarborough.
 Amazon opened a new fulfillment centre in north Scarborough in 2020.
 Large companies that have moved out of Scarborough include: General Motors Canada Van Assembly plant (1993) and Eli Lilly Canada (2019).

-A high-density business district has been built up around the Scarborough City Centre, between McCowan and the Midland stations.
-Points of interest in that area include Scarborough Town Centre, Albert Campbell Square, Canadian government buildings and office towers.
-The area has become one of Toronto's new secondary business districts outside of Downtown Toronto.
+A high-density business district has been built up in Scarborough City Centre.
+Points of interest in the area include Scarborough Town Centre, Albert Campbell Square, Street Eats Market, many surrounding stores, and government and business offices.
+The area has become one of Toronto's secondary business districts outside of Downtown Toronto.